International and organised crime

 International and organised crime presents a serious threat to our national security as well as the economic well-being of the UK.

-The CPS International Justice and Organised Crime Division prosecutes members of the most serious organised crime groups in England and Wales.
+The Serious Economic, Organised Crime and International Directorate (SEOCID) prosecutes members of the most serious organised crime groups in England and Wales.

 We work with the National Crime Agency to tackle cross-border crime including sexual exploitation, human trafficking and modern slavery, drug and firearms smuggling and many other serious offences.
 A team of CPS prosecutors is based in key countries overseas to assist with international cases such as these.